yyynnot/Take-Home-Lab/README.md

 - Basic networking knowledge (OSI model, TCP/IP, subnetting).
 - Familiarity with Cisco Packet Tracer or GNS3 is helpful, but not required.
-- Git installed on your pc.
+- Git and Python installed on your pc.

 ---